jevryn07/jevryn07.github.io/_posts/2026-09-05-active-directory-detection-lab.md

 tags: Projects
 ---

-# Building an Active Directory Detection Lab: Attack Simulation, SIEM Integration, and Threat Detection
+# Active Directory Security Lab Writeup

 ## Overview

-To build hands-on experience for SOC analyst roles, I built a home lab designed to simulate realistic adversary behavior against an Active Directory environment and validate whether that behavior gets detected.
+To build hands-on experience in cyber, I built a home lab designed to simulate realistic adversary behavior against an Active Directory environment and validate whether that behavior gets detected.
 The goal wasn't just to run attacks — it was to close the loop: simulate a technique, confirm the telemetry it generates, and write a detection rule that catches it.

 The lab runs entirely on **VirtualBox** on a Windows PC with 32GB of RAM, giving enough headroom to run a domain controller, a client, an attacker box, and a SIEM simultaneously.